What do baby chicks drink in the brooder?

 Without it, they will dehydrate and die very, very quickly.
 All you need to do is make sure it's kept plentiful, clean and fresh.

 But that can be easier said than done.
-Chicks tend to kick their bedding and food all over the place - including into their water.
-And they can perch on the edge of water containers and poop into it.
+Chicks tend to kick their bedding and food all over the place, including into their water.
+And they will perch on the edge of water containers and poop into it.

 Two baby chicks with bowl of water.

-All of which can make the water dirty.
+All of which makes the water dirty.
 And the last thing you need is chicks picking up bacteria from their water supply.

 There are two basic options available: a ground waterer and a hanging bottle system.